Protect security settings with tamper protection

-Tampering attempts typically indicate bigger cyberattacks.
+Tampering attempts typically indicate that a larger cyberattack has taken place.
 Bad actors try to change security settings as a way to persist and stay undetected.
 If you're part of your organization's security team, you can view information about such attempts, and then take appropriate actions to mitigate threats.

 Review your security recommendations

 Tamper protection integrates with Microsoft Defender Vulnerability Management capabilities.
 Security recommendations include making sure tamper protection is turned on.
-For example, you can search on tamper.
+For example, in your Vulnerability Management dashboard, you can search on tamper.
 In the results, you can select Turn on Tamper Protection to learn more and turn it on.